 (C) Disposition of contraband: any item considered contraband under this rule may be confiscated.

 (a) When appropriate, such items should be returned to their proper locations or to their original owners.
 However, if the item came into the inmate's possession through a violation of the rules by the original owner, such item may not be returned to the owner, if the original owner is an inmate.

 (b) Minor contraband received in the mail may be returned to the sender if the inmate agrees to pay postage costs.

-(c) Minor contraband, valued at one hundred dollars or less, may, thirty days after confiscation, be destroyed, donated, or utilized by the institution for training or other official purposes by the order of the warden when the institution has attempted to contact or identify the owner of the personal property and those attempts have been unsuccessful or the inmate who owns the personal property agrees in writing to the disposal of the property in question.
+(c) Minor contraband, valued at one hundred dollars or less, may, thirty days after confiscation, be destroyed, donated, utilized by the institution for training or other official purposes, or utilized in non-monetary offers to compromise in accordance with rule 5120-9-32 of the Administrative Code, by the order of the warden when the institution has attempted to contact or identify the owner of the personal property and those attempts have been unsuccessful or the inmate who owns the personal property agrees in writing to the disposal of the property in question.